-Our Nominating and Corporate Governance Committee consists of Messrs.
-Copelyn (Chair) and Ahmed.
-Mr. Ahmed has been deemed independent under the listing standards.
+Our Nominating and Corporate Governance Committee is expected to consist of and as of the consummation of this offering. will be independent under the listing standards as of the consummation of this offering.
 We intend to comply with the independence requirements for all members of the Nominating and Corporate Governance Committee within the time periods specified under applicable rules.

-Our Nominating and Corporate Governance Committee is responsible for, among other things:
+Our Nominating and Corporate Governance Committee will be responsible for, among other things:

-- assessing, developing, and communicating with our Board of Directors concerning the appropriate criteria for nominating and appointing directors, including the size and composition of the Board of Directors, corporate governance policies, applicable listing standards, laws, rules and regulations, the consideration of stockholder nominees to the Board of Directors, and other factors considered appropriate by our Board of Directors or the Nominating and Corporate Governance Committee; - identifying and recommending to our Board of Directors the director nominees for meetings of our stockholders, or to fill a vacancy on the Board of Directors; - having sole authority to retain and terminate any search firm used to identify director candidates and approve the search firm's fees and other retention terms; - recommending to the Board of Directors candidates for appointment to our standing committees; - reviewing, as necessary, any executive officer's request to accept a directorship position with another company; - at least annually, reviewing our Corporate Governance Guidelines, and recommending changes as appropriate; - recommending to the Board of Directors appropriate revisions to our Amended and Restated Certificate of Incorporation, Amended and Restated Bylaws, and committee charters; - overseeing an annual evaluation of our Board of Directors, its committees, and each director; - developing with management and monitoring the process of orienting new directors and continuing education for all directors; - · overseeing our policies, objectives and initiatives regarding corporate social responsibility matters; and - regularly reporting its activities and any recommendations to our Board of Directors.
+- assessing, developing, and communicating with our Board of Directors concerning the appropriate criteria for nominating and appointing directors, including the size and composition of the Board of Directors, corporate governance policies, applicable listing standards, laws, rules and regulations, the consideration of stockholder nominees to the Board of Directors, and other factors considered appropriate by our Board of Directors or the Nominating and Corporate Governance Committee; - identifying and recommending to our Board of Directors the director nominees for meetings of our stockholders, or to fill a vacancy on the Board of Directors; - having sole authority to retain and terminate any search firm used to identify director candidates and approve the search firm's fees and other retention terms; - recommending to the Board of Directors candidates for appointment to our standing committees; - reviewing, as necessary, any executive officer's request to accept a directorship position with another company; - at least annually, reviewing our Corporate Governance Guidelines, and recommending changes as appropriate; - recommending to the Board of Directors appropriate revisions to our Amended and Restated Certificate of Incorporation, Amended and Restated Bylaws, and committee charters; - overseeing an annual evaluation of our Board of Directors, its committees, and each director; - developing with management and monitoring the process of orienting new directors and continuing education for all directors;